Kaaterskill Wild Forest

 General information on horseback riding includes how-to and safety tips and links to rules & regulations

 Kaaterskill Wild Forest is open to horseback riding, the horse trails in the unit include sections of the Escarpment Trail, Schutt Road Trail, Yellow Horse Trail, Harding Road Trail, Sleepy Hollow Horse Trail, and Mountain House Turnpike Trail.
+Proof of current negative Coggins certificate is required for all horses and out-of-state horse owners are required to produce a 30-day health certificate.

 From the Schutt Road Parking Area the Escarpment Trail across the street is a horse trail until it reaches the junction with the Schutt Road Trail.
 From there the Schutt Road Trail creates a horse trail loop with the Yellow Horse Trail and a piece of the Escarpment Trail that connects the two.
 At the Intersection of Escarpment Trail and the Yellow Horse Trail, there is a connection to the Harding Road Trail which is a horse trail that leads to the Harding Road Parking Area, off of NYS Route 23A in Palenville.